mriffey/KSSOpen/README.md

 - Clarion 10 or later (installer version is based on Clarion 11)
 - Capesoft xFiles
 - Capesoft StringTheory
+- Several of Mark Goldberg's classes from https://github.com/markgoldberg

 **OPEN SOURCE RELEASE NOTES AND NEWS**